 The CAF Group has implemented dissemination and training activities relating to commitments adopted in this connection to members of its workforce.
-91% of the personnel included in the training plan established to this end have participated in these activities.
-In addition, the CAF Group is committed to maintaining the highest standards of professionalism and integrity in its commercial relationships.
-Specifically, the supplier evaluation process includes the evaluation of human rights matters, as described in greater detail in the "Social Matters" section21.
+93% of the personnel included in the training plan established to this end have participated in these activities.

 Lastly, mention should be made of the existence in this area of the Psychological Harassment Prevention Protocol, which is integrated in the occupational risk prevention system.
 The purpose of this Protocol is to define situations of psychological harassment in the workplace, establish preventive measures to prevent and avoid these situations, and establish procedures so that, should they arise, the Company's personnel know how to act.
-No cases of human rights violations were processed by personnel employed directly by the Group or through its business relationships in 2018.